-DOWNLOAD CVVera Brunner-Sung (b.
-1979) is a filmmaker who uses experimental, documentary, and narrative techniques to explore the relationship between place and identity.
+Vera Brunner-Sung is a filmmaker who works across experimental, documentary, and narrative techniques to explore connections between place and identity.

 The child of immigrants from Korea and Switzerland, Vera grew up in Ann Arbor, Michigan.
-Early on, her intercultural, mixed-race experience created a fluid sense of belonging that informs her work.
-After undergraduate work in public policy and visual art at Brown University, she moved to California to study film with James Benning, Thom Andersen, and Rebecca Baron at CalArts.
+After undergraduate work in public policy and visual art at Brown University, she moved to California to study film with Thom Andersen, Rebecca Baron, James Benning, and Betzy Bromberg at CalArts.

 In addition to making films, Vera is a writer and educator.
-Her essays, reviews, and reports have appeared in Sight & Sound, Moving Image Source, Cinema Scope, and Senses of Cinema.
-She previously taught in the Visual Arts Department at the University of California, San Diego, and the School of Media Arts at the University of Montana.
-She is an assistant professor at The Ohio State University.
+Her essays, reviews, and reports have appeared in print and online publications including Sight & Sound, Cinema Scope, and Millennium Film Journal.
+Her chapter on the representation of site-specific art in contemporary documentary film appears in Documenting the Visual Arts (ed.
+Roger Hallas, Routledge, 2019).
+She has taught at the University of California, San Diego, and the University of Montana, and is an associate professor at The Ohio State University.